Saint Firmin church

-Saint-Firmin is the name of the 1st bishop of Amiens, origine Spannish.
+Saint-Firmin is the name of the first bishop of Amiens, originally from Spain.
 In our church, he is represented with his head in his hands, because he attracted crowd by his eloquence and the enmity of the Roman authorities who killed him.

-"The organ is a full orchestra, of which a skilful hand can all ask” Balzac.
+"The organ is a full orchestra, to which a skilled hand can ask everything, can express everything"

 A. Van Bever frères for Adrian Van Bever brothers.